 What are our programs about?
 What are they designed to do?

-Our programs are health-promotion-oriented educational programs designed to promote college students’ psychological well-being by equipping them with the skills and attitudes that have been shown in research to underlie well-being.
-Program content is derived from rigorous research in the fields of Positive Psychology, Mindfulness, and Self-Compassion on these malleable skills and attitudes associated with well-being, and is delivered through engaging visual formats presented by prominent thought leaders in these fields.
-These programs are also infused throughout with reflective exercises and critical thinking prompts that promote deep learning of the program content, as well as skill development conducive to student well-being.
+Our programs are designed to promote college students’ mental and emotional wellness by equipping them with skills and attitudes that have been shown in research to underlie well-being.
+Program content is derived from rigorous research in the fields of Positive Psychology, Mindfulness, and Self-Compassion and is delivered through engaging visual formats presented by prominent thought leaders in these fields.
+Our programs are also infused throughout with reflective exercises and critical thinking prompts that promote deep learning of the program content, as well as skill development conducive to student well-being.
+Programs can be offered asynchronously, or synchronously with the implementation of our comprehensive Instructor-Led Wellness Curriculum.

 The 3 Pillars of Our Programs